A Note on Rational Cuspidal curves on $\mathbb{Q}$-Homology Projective Planes: Notation and Preliminaries

 \item A minimal resolution of a quotient singular point. \item A tree of $\mathbb{P}^1$'s with exactly two branching components such that the branching components are connected by a (possibly empty) linear chain of $\mathbb{P}^1$'s and each branching component meets exactly two other (-2)-curves which are tips of $D$. \item A simple loop of $\mathbb{P}^1$'s. \item A tree of $\mathbb{P}^1$'s with a unique branching component which meets three linear trees defining cyclic quotient singular points at one of their end points.
 Furthermore, the absolute values $d_1,d_2,d_3$ of the discriminants of the three trees satisfy $\Sigma 1/d_i=1$. \item A tree of five $\mathbb{P}^1$'s with a unique branching component which intersects the other four curves transversally in one point each, and such that the four curves are all (-2)-curves. \item A smooth elliptic curve. \end{enumerate}

 \end{lemma}

+From now on, let $C$ be a rational cuspidal curve contained in the smooth locus of a $\Q$-homology projective plane $S$.
+Let $\s\rar S$ be a resolution of singularities of both $S$ and $C$ such that the total transform $D$ of $C$ is a simple normal crossing divisor.
+Let $C'$ be the proper transform of $C$.
+We always assume that the map is minimal, i.e., the Picard number of $\s$ is the least possible.
+The map $\s\rar S$ factors through the minimal resolution $S' \rightarrow S$ of singularities of $S$.
+Let $E$ be the reduced exceptional divisor for the resolution of singularities of $S$.
+Since $S$ has only quotient singularities, $E$ is a simple normal crossing divisor.
+The smooth locus of $S$ is denoted by $S^0$.
 We will repeatedly use the well-known properties of singular fibers of a $\p^1$-fibration on a smooth surface \cite[Chapter I, Lemma 4.4.1]{miya81}.

-\begin{lemma} Let $C$ be a rational cuspidal curve on a smooth projective surface $S'$.
-If $\ol \kappa(S'-C) = -\infty$, then $C$ has at most one singular point. \end{lemma}
+\begin{lemma} With the above notation, if $\ol \kappa(S'-C) = -\infty$, then $C$ has at most one singular point. \end{lemma}

 \begin{proof} Let $\widetilde{S} \rightarrow S'$ be a resolution of singularities on $C$ and let $D$ be the total transform of $C$.
 Since $D$ is connected, by a result of Miyanishi-Sugie and Russell(see \cite[Theorem I.3.13]{miya81}), there is an $\A^1$- fibration on $\widetilde{S}-D$.
-Let $h: \widetilde{S}' \rightarrow \tilde{S}$ be a birational morphism such that the $\A^1$-fibration extends to a $\p^1$-fibration on $\widetilde{S}'$, and $D'$ be the proper transform of $D$ under $h$. \\
+Let $h: \widetilde{S}' \rightarrow \widetilde{S}$ be a birational morphism such that the $\A^1$-fibration extends to a $\p^1$-fibration on $\widetilde{S}'$, and $D'$ be the proper transform of $D$ under $h$. \\

 Assume that $C$ has at least two cusps.
-Then, $D'$ has at least two $(-1)$-curves with branching number $3$.
+Then, $D$ has at least two $(-1)$-curves with branching number $3$.
 Indeed, those $(-1)$-curves arise from the final blow-ups in order to resolve the cusps of $C$ and make $D$ an SNC divisor.
-Note that at least one of the singular fiber of the $\p^1$-fibration on $\widetilde{S}'$ has a $(-1)$-curve with branching number $3$ in the fiber.
+Note that $C$ cannot be a section of the $\p^1$-fibration on $\widetilde{S}'$.
+Indeed, as it has a $(-1)$-curve meeting it transversely, this $(-1)$-curve will therefore be reduced and have branching number 2 in a fiber of a $\p^1$-fibration.
+This is impossible.
+Hence at least one of the singular fibers of the $\p^1$-fibration on $\widetilde{S}'$ has a $(-1)$-curve with branching number $3$ in the fiber.
 This is not possible by well-known properties of singular fibers of a $\p^1$-fibration on a smooth projective surface. \\ \end{proof}

-From now on, let $C$ be a rational cuspidal curve on a $\Q$-homology projective plane $S$.
-Let $\s\rar S$ be a resolution of singularities of both $S$ and $C$ such that the total transform $D$ of $C$ is a simple normal crossing divisor.
-Let $C'$ be the proper transform of $C$.
-We always assume that the map is minimal, i.e., the Picard number of $\s$ is the least possible.
-The map $\s\rar S$ factors through the minimal resolution $S' \rightarrow S$ of singularities of $S$.
-Let $E$ be the reduced exceptional divisor for the resolution of singularities of $S$.
-Since $S$ has only quotient singularities, $E$ is a simple normal crossing divisor.
-The smooth locus of $S$ is denoted by $S^0$. \\

 The following lemma is useful in proving Theorem \ref{main} (3).